khoitd1997/aws_iot_device/README.md

 # the example devices folder, but mainly you will need to implement how
 # to initialize handler list and how to regsiter the interrupts you need(leave blank if you don't need any)
 nano pc_controller/device_config.hpp

+# implement the polling function, this function is called regularly when no major events are happening, if there is no need just leave it empty
+nano pc_controller/polling_function.cpp

 # Then start writing your handler classes, all handler classes must derive from the
 # ParentHandler class found in the parent_handler folder in the based_framework folder,